 It is important to keep in mind that event registration and event attendance are not the same metric.
 The former is the pre-event process where people make the commitment to attend while the latter is an onsite metric that states the actual amount of people who were present at the event.

 Event attendance is an important event KPI to measure because it directly reflects the volume of your event.
-Making sure the event registration and event attendance numbers are as congruent as possible will help to maximize the size and presence of your event.
+Making sure the event registration and event attendance numbers are as congruent as possible will help you improve event ROI.

 What is Event Registration Software?